Charles Redd: Other affiliations

 In addition to his activities as a rancher and politician, Redd was involved with the Regional Executive Committee of the Boy Scouts, the Pacific National Life Assurance Company, the U.S. Cowboy Hall of Fame, and the Hoover Dam Commission.
 He was on the board of regents of Utah State Agricultural College for eight years.
-Following World War I and before the onset of the Great Depression, Redd elected to invest in the stock of various electric companies, including the Utah Power and Light Company, in order to establish a reserve to protect against dire financial circumstances.
+Following World War I and before the onset of the Great Depression, Redd elected to invest in the stock of various electric companies, including the Utah Power and Light Company, to establish a reserve to protect against dire financial circumstances.
 Redd eventually became one of the company's ten largest stockholders and was on its board of directors.
 He was also the director of the Amalgamated Sugar Company for eighteen years and director and chairman of the Utah Water and Power Board for ten years.

 Redd was elected president of the National Wool Marketing Association in 1934, and traveled periodically throughout the country promoting the cooperative marketing of wool.
 In 1947, Redd was appointed to the Utah Water and Power Board where he sat for eighteen years—six of those as its chairman.
 Redd was also president of the State Bank of San Juan and was on the board of directors of the Federal Land Bank.

 Redd served on the Board of Regents of Utah State University's Agricultural College for eight years.
 In 1956, Redd was named the Honorary Stockman of the Year of the Brigham Young University Stockmen's Club.
 In 1972 he donated $500,000 to establish the Charles Redd Institute for Western Studies and the Lemuel H. Redd Chair in Western History at BYU.

 In a letter addressed to his sons, Redd wrote the following with regards to his involvement in various organizations and activities:Ranching, no matter how successful it is money-wise, will not be a desirable vocation unless you have time to read, travel, and make use of cultural opportunities.
 I would like to see you get squared around so you could spend at least a month out of each year with your families perhaps attending short courses or visiting some foreign land or doing things that will be pleasant and at the same time help you culturally and spiritually.
 And I am convinced that this is entirely practical if you will plan and scheme and get your houses in order...
 I want you boys to grow spiritually, culturally, and mentally.